Skip to main content

 Methods

-This cross-sectional study included a convenience sample of 187 adolescents aged 13–19 years enrolled in 1 private and 4 public high schools, all in the Municipality of San Juan metropolitan area in Puerto Rico.
+This cross-sectional study included a convenience sample of 187 adolescents aged 13–19 years enrolled in one private and four public high schools, all in the Municipality of San Juan metropolitan area in Puerto Rico.
 This study was approved by the University of Puerto Rico Medical Sciences Campus Institutional Review Board (IRB number 0640112).
 The proposed sample size for the study was 300 adolescents, 75 in each BMI category.
 The power of the study for 300 adolescents was 0.80.
 Problems in the recruitment of obese and overweight adolescents arose during the performance of the study because of the participation of these groups.
-The study ended when 187 students were recruited because the only adolescents who assented to participate were in the healthy weight category, leaving a small sample size, a limitation of this study.
-Even with the combined BMI categories, the achieved post-hoc statistical power for the bivariate analysis was estimated at around 6% for untreated caries prevalence, 18% for caries prevalence, 7% for D3-6S, and 6% for D3-6MFS comparisons.
+The study ended when 187 students were recruited because the only adolescents who agreed to participate were in the healthy weight category, leaving a small sample size, a limitation of this study.
+Even with the combined BMI categories, the achieved post hoc statistical power for the bivariate analysis was estimated at around 6% for untreated caries prevalence, 18% for caries prevalence, 7% for D3-6S, and 6% for D3-6MFS comparisons.

-Scheduled meetings at the participants’ schools were used to give consent and assent forms to all students who met the age inclusion criteria and their parents.
+Scheduled meetings at the participating schools were used to give consent and assent forms to all students who met the age inclusion criteria and their parents.
 Inclusion criteria were age 13–18 years old, no braces, and all permanent teeth present, except the third molars.
 Adolescents were excluded if they had braces, were older than 18 years old, or had mixed dentition before the dental examinations of the adolescents.
 A calibration of the examiners was performed using the International Caries Diagnosis and Assessment System (ICDAS) criteria (27), for both caries and restoration/missingness codes.
 ICDAS criteria were used in this study because they are the new recommended criteria for evaluating caries, restoration, and missing teeth in children and adolescents in epidemiological studies.
 The calibration of dental examiners occurred 1 month before the beginning of the study.
 The calibration activity consisted of 1 week of dental exams in 45 subjects, including children, adolescents, and adults.
 A gold standard from Tufts U. Intra examiners kappa was obtained and ranged between 0.75 and 0.80.
 Intra-examiner kappa was obtained after reexamining 20 patients with an intra-kappa of 0.80–0.87.

 Dental evaluations included an assessment of the plaque index (Silness and Loe criteria) (28), a caries diagnosis, restorations, and missing teeth (using the ICDAS system, starting with criterion 3) to calculate later the D3-6MFT and D3-6MFS indexes (27).
 Furthermore, a 19-item questionnaire (including questions on smoking habits, exercise practices, and diet) was administered to all the participants.
-Weight and height measurements were taken for all the participants with a calibrated Tanita, and BMI was calculated based on the CDC standards for gender and age (10).
+Weight and height measurements were taken for all the participants with a calibrated Tanita, and BMI was calculated based on the CDC standards for sex and age (10).
 Each participant's BMI was calculated using the age- and sex-specific BMI Percentile Calculator, (10, 29).
 Based on their BMI percentiles, the participating adolescents were classified as obese (BMI ≥ 95th percentile), overweight (85th percentile < BMI <95th percentile), healthy weight (5th percentile <BMI <85th percentile), or underweight (BMI ≤5th percentile).
-The presence of caries was defined as showing at least 1 tooth affected by caries (i.e., a D3-6MFT≥1).
+The presence of caries was defined as showing at least one tooth affected by caries (i.e., a D3-6MFT≥1).
 In addition, a binary variable of “untreated caries” (yes/no) was considered as one of the main outcomes, defined as having at least one tooth with a decayed surface (D3-6T ≥1).
 Caries severity/extent was summarized in terms of the number of decayed surfaces and teeth (D3-6S and D3-6T); the number of carious surfaces with ICDAS scores 3 and 4, 5 and 6, separately; decayed and filled surfaces (D3-6MFS); number of decayed, filled and missing surfaces and teeth (D3-6MFS and D3-6MFT), as well as the significant caries index (SiC).
 To calculate the SiC index, participants were sorted according to their D3-6MFT values in descending order, and the D3-6MFT values of the top tertile were averaged (30).

 Statistical analysis

 Descriptive statistics (e.g., mean, standard deviation, frequency, and percentages) were used to describe the study population.
-The normality of the distribution of continuous variables was tested using Shapiro-Wilk normality tests.
-In univariate analysis, comparisons between binary predictors, such as participants' relative weight status (overweight/obese vs. under-/healthy-weight), fruit and vegetable consumption and snacking habits (0–1/day vs. 2+/day), and biological sex (male/female) were done using Pearson's Chi-Square test for categorical outcomes, and Student's t-test or Wilcoxon rank-sum test for continuous outcomes, as appropriate.
+The normality of the distribution of continuous variables was tested using Shapiro–Wilk normality tests.
+In univariate analysis, comparisons between binary predictors, such as participants' relative weight status (overweight/obese vs. under-/healthy-weight), fruit and vegetable consumption and snacking habits (0–1/day vs. 2+/day), and biological sex (male/female) were done using Pearson's chi-square test for categorical outcomes, and Student's t-test or Wilcoxon rank-sum test for continuous outcomes, as appropriate.

 In multivariable analysis, logistic regression models were used to estimate the odds ratios (ORs) and their 95% confidence intervals (95% CIs) for overall D3-6MFT and D3-6MFS indexes (yes/no) and untreated caries experience (yes/no) as outcomes, participants' relative weight as the exposure (using under/ healthy weight as the reference), while adjusting for potential confounders: age, sex, and dietary intake variables.
 All statistical tests were two-sided and conducted at a 0.05 level of statistical significance.
 All analyses were performed using the statistical software STATA version 15 (STATA Corp, College Station, TX, USA).
 Post-hoc power analysis was conducted using GPower statistical software, version 3.1.
 9.6.